jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

   guide that runs on Kubernetes.
 Better for larger or dynamic user groups (50-10,000) or more complex compute/data needs.
-- [The Littlest JupyterHub](https://tljh.jupyter.org) is a lightweight JupyterHub that runs on a single single machine (in the cloud or under your desk).
+- [The Littlest JupyterHub](https://tljh.jupyter.org) is a lightweight JupyterHub that runs on a single machine (in the cloud or under your desk).
 Better for smaller user groups (4-80) or more lightweight computational resources.

 ### Does JupyterHub run well in the cloud?

-Yes - most deployments of JupyterHub are run via cloud infrastructure and on a variety of cloud providers.
+**Yes** - most deployments of JupyterHub are run via cloud infrastructure and on a variety of cloud providers.
 Depending on the distribution of JupyterHub that you'd like to use, you can also connect your JupyterHub deployment with a number of other cloud-native services so that users have access to other resources from their interactive computing sessions.